Skip to main content

 The enterohepatic circulation of hormones, particularly estrogens, represents a critical pathway influenced by the gut microbiome.
 After conjugation in the liver, hormones are excreted into the bile and enter the intestines.
 Certain gut bacteria possess beta-glucuronidase enzymes, which can deconjugate these hormones, releasing them back into their active form for reabsorption into the systemic circulation.
 This phenomenon, often referred to as the “estrobolome,” significantly impacts the overall estrogen load in the body.

 While primarily studied for endogenous estrogens, the principle extends to any administered steroid hormone that undergoes glucuronidation.
 A dysbiotic gut microbiome, characterized by an overgrowth of beta-glucuronidase-producing bacteria, could lead to increased reabsorption of administered hormone metabolites, potentially altering their effective duration of action or contributing to an elevated metabolic burden.
-Dietary fiber, particularly soluble fiber, plays a crucial role in modulating the gut microbiome composition and promoting the excretion of conjugated hormones by binding to them in the gut lumen.

 Nutritional Epigenetics and Hormone Receptor Sensitivity

 Beyond direct metabolic pathways, dietary choices can influence hormone action through epigenetic modifications.
 Epigenetics refers to changes in gene expression that do not involve alterations to the underlying DNA sequence.
 Nutrients like folate, B12, and methionine are essential for methylation reactions, which are key epigenetic mechanisms.
-Methylation of DNA can silence or activate genes, including those coding for hormone receptors or enzymes involved in and breakdown.
+Methylation of DNA can silence or activate genes, including those coding for hormone receptors or enzymes involved in hormone synthesis and breakdown.

 For example, adequate intake of methyl donors can support optimal methylation patterns, potentially influencing the expression of androgen or estrogen receptors on target cells.
 This means that even if circulating hormone levels are optimized through administration, the cellular response to these hormones can be modulated by nutritional status and its epigenetic consequences.
 A diet rich in methyl-donating nutrients can therefore enhance the sensitivity of target tissues to administered hormones, optimizing their therapeutic effect.